 SaaS Industry strives to present its audience with accurate and complete news reports based on all the available information when we are reporting the news.
 We endeavor to promptly correct errors in the material published on Our Website as soon as it comes to Our notice.
 As a digital platform, we run a correction and a clarification on Our social media handles or share an editor’s note presenting the corrections made and what the error was in detail apart from updating it in Our content.
 In case of a major mistake that can amount to spreading misinformation, we apologize to Our readers duly and timely.

 We make it a practice to put notes on stories if a story has been updated.
-We need to use a correction, clarification or editor’s letter to inform readers whenever We correct a significant mistake or edit a story to include comments, updates from a stakeholder.
+We need to use a correction, clarification, or editor’s letter to inform readers whenever We correct a significant mistake or edit a story to include comments, updates from a stakeholder.
 If any error occurs on Our fact-check (which is done following Our Fact-Check Policy available at [ “Fact-Check Policy”]) and once it comes to Our notice, We update the article accordingly.
 At the top of the article, We mention in bold “[Correction: updated Info…]” and explain the correction made.
-We request Our community members to send the correction at email@example.com and also, at the bottom of every article, We provide readers with an option to suggest correction if any.
+We request Our community members to send the correction at firstname.lastname@example.org and also, at the bottom of every article, We provide readers with an option to suggest correction if any.

 If We are substantively correcting an article, photo caption, headline, graphic, video or other material, We promptly publish a correction explaining the need for the said change.

-When Our journalism is factually correct, but the language We used to explain those facts is not as straightforward or detailed as it should be, the language is rewritten, and clarification is added to the story.
-A clarification is also used to note if We initially failed to seek a comment or response that has since been added to the story or that new reporting has shifted Our account of an event.
+When Our journalism is factually correct, but the language we used to explain those facts is not as straightforward or detailed as it should be, the language is rewritten, and clarification is added to the story.
+A clarification is also used to note if we initially failed to seek a comment or response that has since been added to the story or that new reporting has shifted Our account of an event.

 A correction that questions the entire substance of an article or raises a significant ethical predicament may require an editor’s note, followed by an explanation of what is at issue.
 A senior editor approves the addition of an editor’s note to a story.